NidhitheCoder/learn-next-js/README.md

 - In static generation render all pages at the build time
 - getStaticProps() function helps to fetch data from api and provide the data to the component as props.
+- Drawbacks- data may become stale, hard to scale to many pages.

 ### 2. SSR(Server side rendering)